Ravindra-Raut/course_oor/README.md

 * add-on packages (how to find, install, and work with them)
 * how/where to obtain help when you get stuck
 * basic programming structures (e.g., loops, if-else statements)
-* writing documents with Rmarkdown
+* writing documents with R Markdown
 * and depending on time and interest various miscellaneous topics:
   * how R 'works' (functions, classes, methods, oh my!)
   * psychometrics (reliability and factor analysis)